Once upon a time, my "gardens" were actually just flowers and herbs in pots: dozens of them, all shapes and sizes

-Of course, we can always follow nature by using a mixture of colours… reds, yellows, purples all together… a ‘riot of colour’ - because it looks like an artist spilled her paint box in your planter.
+Of course, we can follow nature by using a mixture of colours… reds, yellows, purples all together… a ‘riot of colour’ - looking like an artist spilled her paint box in your planter.

 The nicest thing about containers is that every year you can have a new colour scheme limited only by your imagination.